dingodb/dingo/README.md

 * Support for Java
 * Support for Gradle

+### How to make a clean pull request

+- Create a personal fork of dingo on GitHub.
+- Clone the fork on your local machine.
+Your remote repo on GitHub is called origin.
+- Add the original repository as a remote called upstream.
+- If you created your fork a while ago be sure to pull upstream changes into your local repository.
+- Create a new branch to work on.
+Branch from develop.
+- Implement/fix your feature, comment your code.
+- Follow the code style of Google code style, including indentation.
+- If the project has tests run them!
+- Add unit tests that test your new code.
+- In general, avoid changing existing tests, as they also make sure the existing public API is unchanged.
+- Add or change the documentation as needed.
+- Squash your commits into a single commit with git's interactive rebase.
+- Push your branch to your fork on GitHub, the remote origin.
+- From your fork open a pull request in the correct branch.
+Target the Dingo's develop branch.
+- Once the pull request is approved and merged you can pull the changes from upstream to your local repo and delete your branch.
+- Last but not least: Always write your commit messages in the present tense.
+Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

 ### IntelliJ IDEA

 The IntelliJ IDE supports Java and Gradle out of the box.
 Download it